Readit News logoReadit News

 yukinon commented on The Fastest Redis Ever redis.io/blog/redis-8-0-m... · Posted by u/lsferreira42

-reissbaker · 9 months ago
+reissbaker · a year ago

 What do you think doesn't belong in Redis?
 I've always viewed Redis as basically "generic datastructures in a database" — as opposed to say, Memcached, which is a very simple in-memory-only key/value store (that has always been much faster than Redis).
 It's hard for me to point to specific features and say: that doesn't belong in Redis!
 Because Redis has generally felt (to me) like a grab bag of data structures + algorithms, that are meant to be fairly low-latency but not maximally so, where your dataset has to fit in RAM (but is regularly flushed to disk so you avoid cold start issues).